codarrenvelvindron/codarren.github.io/_drafts/Preparing_for_a_job_interview.md

 Even if you don't know certain things, that is perfectly OK!

-We know when you are lying,so don't pretend to know, please.
+We can tell when you are lying,so don't pretend to know, please.

 This is at best annoying, at worse, a waste of time.